AlwaysLoveme/cordova-plugin-qrscanner-pro/readme.md

 ### Usage

-There are two primary steps to integrating `cordova-plugin-qrscanner`.
+There are two primary steps to integrating `@zhuxian/cordova-plugin-qrscanner-pro`.

 #### 1. Get Permission Early (Optional)